DoubleUP™ - Potato Tom™

 How to Eat

-One of the obvious benefits of the POTATO TOMô is that it will provide both Cherry Tomatoes and Agria potatoes.
+One of the obvious benefits of the POTATO TOM™ is that it will provide both Cherry Tomatoes and potatoes.
 Our experience has shown that you can expect an absolutely normal crop of Cherry tomatoes and up to 4kgs of potatoes per plant.

 Commerical growers of potatoes estimate 1kg per seed potato.
 Actual results from our trials are 4kg per seed potato.
 These seed potatoes were grown in containers in high fert potting mix with no competition for space.

-When growing your POTATO TOMô you are best to treat it as you would a normal Cherry Tomato.
+When growing your POTATO TOM™ you are best to treat it as you would a normal Cherry Tomato.
 So this means planting in good soil or growing media in a sunny well sheltered position.
-The Gardeners Delight is a strong growing tomato and it needs to be staked and trained to support its prolific and on going crop of delicious small fruit.
+The Cherry Tomatoes are strong growers and they needed to be staked and trained to support its prolific and on going crop of delicious small fruit.
 The potato roots will in most cased send up shoots from alongside the grafted shoot.
 Let these develop and grow under your staked tomato, as you would a normal potato but don't mound the potatoes as this will cover the graft.Grow in full sun for the best results.
 The maximum amount of sun will give the greatest yield.